Health Protection

 Posts about the work of the Health Protection directorate

+UKHSA withdrew the precautionary guidance for the Salisbury and Amesbury areas on 30 January 2025.
 We understand that the recent incidents in Amesbury and Salisbury involving nerve agent Novichok will cause concern about possible health risks.
-This blog will answer the questions we are getting asked the most and provide you with our most up-to-date …
+This blog will answer …

 An urgent and costly public health problem During the 1950s, smog (a toxic combination of soot and sulphur dioxide) was commonplace in UK cities and a major source of disease.
 Since the Clean Air Act of 1956, the character of …